Testing Lens Models of PLCK G165.7+67.0 Using Lensed SN H0pe: Data and Observations

 \subsection{Summary of Observations}

-\lensedsn~ was discovered in JWST imaging of the PLCK G165.7+67.0 cluster field, taken on 30 March 2023 (MJD 60033) in eight NIRCam filters as part of the Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS) program (PID 1176, PI: R~Windhorst).
+\lensedsn~was discovered in JWST imaging of the PLCK G165.7+67.0 cluster field, taken on 30 March 2023 (MJD 60033) in eight NIRCam filters as part of the Prime Extragalactic Areas for Reionization and Lensing Science (PEARLS) program (PID 1176, PI: R~Windhorst).
 For details on the reduction and analysis of this dataset, we refer the reader to \citet{Windhorst_2023} and \citet{Frye_2023, Frye_2024}.
 In the NIRCam F150W image, three transient sources were identified by comparing to archival F160W Hubble Space Telescope (HST) imaging of the same field, acquired on 30 May 2016 (MJD 57538) under an unrelated program (GO-14223, PI: B.~Frye; \citet{Frye_2023}).
-The similarity in wavelength coverage and throughput between the two filters enabled this comparison.
-The identification of the three sources in the JWST data, the relatively high brightness of the most luminous source at approximately 24.3 (AB) mag, and the close proximity of all three to a galaxy designated as ``Arc 2'' led to the application of an estimator to the initial three light curve points, yielding a 95\% probability that the event was a Type Ia supernova \citep{Frye_2023}.
+The similarity in wavelength coverage and throughput between the two filters enabled this comparison. {The detection of the three sources in the JWST data, the relatively high brightness of the brightest lensed source at approximately 24.3 (AB) mag, and the changing parity of the source-host galaxy pair on each crossing of the Einstein ring, pointed to a lensed SN.
+A SN estimator applied to the initial three light curve points yielded a 95\% probability that the event was a Type Ia supernova} \citep{Frye_2023}.
 This led to a JWST DDT proposal to monitor the SN by photometry and spectroscopy (PID 4446, PI: B. Frye), and two ground-based proposals to obtain redshifts of the SN host galaxy using the Large Binocular Telescope (LBT; PI: B. Frye), and the MMT (B. Frye).
 The LBT observations enabled the measurement of the spectroscopic redshift of the SN host galaxy to be $z = 1.783 \pm 0.002$ \citep{Polletta_2023}, consistent with a prior photometric redshift estimate \citep{Pascale_2022}.

 The JWST follow-up observations provided two additional epochs of NIRCam imaging in six filters (F090W, F150W, F200W, F277W, F356W, and F444W), along with NIRSpec Prism, G140M, and G235M spectroscopy of all three SN appearances and two images of the SN host galaxy.
 The NIRSpec spectroscopy enabled a redshift measurement for the third image of the host galaxy and refined redshift estimates for Arc 2a and Arc 2c to $z = 1.7833 \pm 0.0010$ and $ z = 1.7834 \pm 0.0005$, respectively \citep{chen_SN_2024, Frye_2024}.
 The follow-up imaging was taken on 22 April 2023 (MJD 60056) and 9 May 2023 (MJD 60073), resulting in three observing epochs spaced by approximately one rest-frame week, or about three observer-frame weeks.
 Two additional observing epochs were obtained as part of a JWST Cycle 3 program, which provides the first template image of Arc 2 (PID 4744, PIs: B.~Frye and J.~Pierel).